pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

-**pdjr-skplugin-interfacewatchdog** monitors the activity of one or more specified Signal K interfaces, triggering an exception when throughput on an interface falls outside some specified parameters.
+**pdjr-skplugin-interfacewatchdog** monitors the activity of one or more specified Signal K interfaces, triggering an exception when throughput on an interface falls to or below some specified rate.

-Each interface is monitored for a failure to start producing data as well as for the circumstance where throughput on an established data connection falls below a certain threshold.
-This allows detection of interfaces which fail to operate on start-up as well interfaces which fail or lock-up during normal operation.

-When the plugin detects an issue with an interface it responds by writing a message to the server log, issuing a notification, and, either disabling monitoring or restarting the host Signal K server.
+When the plugin detects an issue with an interface it responds by writing a message to the server log, issuing a 'alert' notification, and either disabling monitoring or restarting the host Signal K server in the hope that the interface can be re-awakened.
-If server restarting is configured, the maximum number of allowed restarts can be limited to prevent a persistent loss of service resulting from runaway reboots.
+If server restarting is configured, the maximum number of allowed restarts must be limited to prevent a persistent loss of service resulting from runaway reboots on a dead interface.

 ## Configuration